27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 San Antonio Fishing License

 Residents of San Antonio love fishing, and it’s a favorite activity for many families.
 But wherever you go fishing in this city, there are a few simple rules to remember.
-Every angler requires a valid fishing license with them.
+Every angler requires a valid fishing license.
 With this, you can fish at any San Antonio fishing spot.

-A suitable freshwater endorsement is also required, depending on whether you are a resident or visitor.
-These recreational fishing licenses are available at local department stores or sporting goods stores, costing $30 for a year’s validity.
+Depending on whether you are a resident or visitor, a suitable freshwater endorsement is also required.
+These recreational fishing licenses, which cost $30 for a year’s validity, are available at local department stores or sporting goods stores.

 Texas Outdoor Annual App